 Showing books by Immanuel Kant, translated by Thomas Kingsmill Abbott, William Hastie, James Creed Meredith

-This well-preserved edition is in near fine condition—no marks; pages are tight and appear unread.
-The book is tight, square, and well-kept, bound in brown cloth boards with bright gilt lettering on the spine.
+This beautiful edition is in fine condition, with no marks.
+The pages are tight and appear unread, and the book remains square and well-kept.
+It is bound in brown cloth boards with bright gilt lettering along the spine.
 Thomas Kingsmill Abbott was an Irish scholar and translator who produced an English translation of Critique of Pure Reason in the late 19th century.
 His work was well-regarded for making Kant accessible to English readers.
 William Hastie, a Scottish theologian and philosopher, also translated Kant’s works during the 19th century.
 James Creed Meredith, an Irish jurist and philosopher, translated Critique of Practical Reason in the early 20th century.
 Meredith was notable in both philosophical and legal circles.